What is cybersecurity governance?

 Definition of cybersecurity governance

 Different international standards like COBIT and ISACA offer differing definitions of cybersecurity governance.
-In the larger family of ISO 27xx standards, ISO/IEC 27001 defines the principles of implementing an ISMS (Information Security Management system), while governance of the security of information has its own norm, ISO/IEC 27014-2020.
+In the larger family of ISO 27000 standards, ISO/IEC 27001 defines the principles of implementing an ISMS (Information Security Management system), while governance of the security of information has its own norm, ISO/IEC 27014-2020.
 In turn, the ISO (International Standards Organization) and IEC (International Electrotechnic Commission) define IT governance as “concepts, objectives, and processes [...] by which organisations can evaluate, direct, monitor, and communicate the information security-related processes”.

-Cybersecurity governance forms a large part of conversations in business, as the stakes now come under the responsibility of the highest levels of an organisation.
+Cybersecurity governance forms a large part of conversations in business, as the stakes now come under the responsibility of the highest levels of an organization.
 While IT security once fell under the remit of technical and operational teams, nowadays, higher levels of management are getting involved, with key players like CSIOs, CIOs and CROs bringing the subject to senior and general management.

 What is the use of information security governance?